-Our trail presents two locations historically linked to famed botanist and plant collector David Fairchild, author of the National Book Award-winning The World Was My Garden: Travels of a Plant Explorer (1938), and other non-fiction books about horticulture.
-His Book of Monsters, which he co-authored with Marian Fairchild (his wife), was published by the National Geographic Society (1914).
+Our trail presents two locations historically linked to famed botanist and plant collector David Fairchild (1869-1954), author of the National Book Award-winning The World Was My Garden: Travels of a Plant Explorer (1938) and other non-fiction books about horticulture.
+His Book of Monsters was co-authored with his wife Marian Fairchild and published by the National Geographic Society (1914).
 It is available as a free downloadable e-book through gutenberg.org.

 The tram tour, narrated by expert volunteers, should not be missed.
 Look for the rainbow tree, the giant baobab tree (just like the one in The Little Prince), and exotic plants Fairchild brought over from numerous countries around the world.

 Standouts include the wide variety of orchids growing near cascading waterfalls, the butterfly aviary, the colorful Chihuly glass sculptures, and being able to cool off with a tropical lunch in the cafe.
 The gift shop offers something for every budget, from frozen treats to key lime cookie mixes to large Audubon-inspired puzzles.
 Between admittance, lunch, and the shop, allow yourself at least a couple of hours there and anticipate spending approximately $50-60 per adult (less for children and seniors).